martinbauer1/Citibike-Ride-Activity/CitiBike-Activity-Data-Analysis.md

 each day are in green and the average loss in red.
 The size of the circle indicates the relative amount of bikes being lost or gained.

+- Note: Both maps are only interactive in the R environment and in an html format.
+Since this file was knitted to a github_document and committed to github, these visuals can only be shown as screenshots.

 ``` r
 stations <- filter(sep, weekend == "Weekday")